 - Interruption of utility supply

 - Data breach

-Whilst cyber-attacks have hit the headlines in recent months, in reality the most common disruption incidents include adverse weather, interrupted power supply and IT or telecom systems going down.
+Whilst cyber-attacks continue to hit the headlines, in reality the most common disruption incidents include adverse weather, interrupted power supply and IT or telecom systems failing.

 A robust, regularly tested Business Continuity Plan will ensure resilience and effective response mechanisms when things go wrong – to protect your customers, staff, products, reputation and brand.